Jarzka/stylefy/README.md

 Make sure there are the following *style* tags on your page's *head* tag.
 The tags should be the last <style> tags in the header.

 The first tag is going to contain CSS definitions that are not going to change (font-face, keyframes etc.).
-The second will contain class definitions that are added into DOM on-demand when components need them.
+The second will contain class definitions that are added into the DOM on-demand when components need them.

 ```html
 <style id="_stylefy-constant-styles_"></style>